osisoft/OCS-Docs/content/set-up/roles/roles-concept.md

 Some tenant roles are assigned permissions by default (Tenant Administrator, Tenant Contributor, Tenant Member).
 However, others are not (Tenant Contributor, Tenant Data Steward, Tenant Viewer, and Community Administrator).
 These roles without default permissions are intended to be customized; you must assign these roles permissions for individual system resources to best suit your organization.

 For any resource, you can set access to it for specific roles rather than for specific users or clients.
 Manage access using Manage Permissions for the given resource.
 For each role, you set access to the following access types: Read, Write, Delete, and Manage Permissions.
+When managing permissions for the Sequential Data Store, an additional access type is available: Share.
+This permission allows users to share data streams from their tenant with a [community](xref:communities).

-### Tenant custom roles
+### Tenant Custom roles

 In addition to the default tenant roles, you can create tenant custom roles for further access control.
 By default, tenant custom roles do not have any specific permissions assigned following their creation.
 You must add or remove permissions for each resource.